pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 that are not backward-compatible, and the breaking changes are not considered worth implementing.

+The PDEP author(s) can also decide to withdraw the PDEP before a final decision is made (`Status: Withdrawn`), when the PDEP authors themselves have decided that the PDEP is actually a bad idea, or have accepted that it is not broadly supported or a competing proposal is a better alternative.

-The author(s) may choose to resubmit a rejected PDEP.
+The author(s) may choose to resubmit a rejected or withdrawn PDEP.
 We expect authors to use their judgement in that case, as to whether they believe more discussion, or an amended proposal has the potential to lead to a different result.
 A new PDEP is then created, which includes a link to the previously rejected PDEP.

 #### Invalid PDEP